brendacs/colludia-gatsby/src/pages/info/writers.markdown

 ---
 pageType: info
 slug: /writers/
-author: Colludia Indie Gaming
+author: Indie Story Games
 title: Become a Writer
 image: colludia-banner-big.webp
 ---

-# Become a Writer at Colludia
+# Become a Writer at Indie Story Games

 We always need more writers who are passionate about indie games (especially those with a story) and the indie game development community.
 We have two types of writers, both with flexible schedules.
 You can read more about the responsibilities of each below.

-To apply, email us at [info@colludia.com](mailto:info@colludia.com) letting us know which position you're interested in, a description of yourself of any length, and why you'd like to join us.
+To apply, email us at [info@indiestorygames.com](mailto:info@indiestorygames.com) letting us know which position you're interested in, a description of yourself of any length, and why you'd like to join us.
 Preferably, attach an old (or new) writing sample or two on any topic, and we'll be in touch!

 ## Staff Writer

 - Write high quality indie game reviews and articles on a regular basis
 - Stick to a schedule that you choose (choices range from daily to biweekly)
 - Attend casual biweekly staff meetings where we discuss updates, progress, and just chat with like-minded individuals
-- Have fun at Colludia game nights, if you choose to attend!
+- Have fun at Indie Story Games game nights, if you choose to attend!

 Note: We use biweekly in the sense of once every two weeks.